Best AI Robo-Advisor Alternatives for Long-Term Investing in 2026

 Short answer

 Robo-advisors made long-term investing easy by automating a diversified, low-cost portfolio for a small fee.
 But “hands-off and managed” is not the only way to invest for the long run, and a growing set of AI tools offer different trade-offs: keep your own broker, design your own allocation, or get an AI second opinion.
 This guide is for buy-and-hold, long-horizon investors who want a durable portfolio at low ongoing cost, not active trading.
-It covers six options (Walnut, Betterment, Wealthfront, M1 Finance, Origin, and PortfolioPilot), describes each on the same fields, and is honest about how each fits, or does not fit, a hold-for-years plan, including where Walnut is the wrong choice.
+It focuses on six long-hold-friendly options (Walnut, Betterment, Wealthfront, M1 Finance, Origin, and PortfolioPilot), describes each on the same fields, then explains why some popular AI-investing names (Composer, Magnifi, Cleo, and the pure hands-off robos SoFi and Fidelity Go) are the wrong or only-adjacent fit for a buy-and-hold plan.
+It is honest about how each option fits, or does not fit, a hold-for-years horizon, including where Walnut is the wrong choice.
+If you want the whole category rather than the long-term slice, start with the AI robo-advisor alternatives roundup or the best AI investing apps.
+For a different horizon, compare the alternatives for retirement or for passive income.

 What actually matters for long-term investing